ConorSheehan1/ReSTimator_Team1100/readme.md

 **Testing**

 * Tests must be run from the test directory in order to pass.
-* py.test is preferable as it will display why tests fail
+* Tests take roughly a minute to pass
-* tests take roughly a minute to pass
+* Results may vary depending on whether nosetest or pytest is used.
+For best results use nose.

 **Notes**

-* usage, notes, and references are included in the doc string of each file.
+* Usage, notes, and references are included in the doc string of each file.